-Figure 1: Pierce's disease development in Cabernet Sauvignon grapevines after inoculation with A) the Xf wild-type and $\Delta engXCA1$ mutant strains over 20 weeks, and B) the Xf wild-type and $\Delta engXCA2$ mutant strains over 21 weeks.
-1X PBS served as the negative control in both experiments.
-All vines were rated on a disease scale of 0-5, with 0= healthy 5= dead or dying.
-Both the $\Delta engXCA1$ and the $\Delta engXCA2$ mutant strains maintained lower average disease scores per week relative to the wild-typestrain.
+Figure 1: Pierce's disease development over 15 weeks in Cabernet Sauvignon grapevines after inoculation with wild-type Temecula 1 (blue), and the $\Delta engXCA1$ (red) or $\Delta engXCA2$ (orange) mutant strains.
+1X PBS (green) served as the negative control.
+All vines were rated on a disease scale of 0-5, where 0 = healthy, 1-4 = increasing degrees of scorching, and 5 = vine death.
+Both the $\Delta engXCA1$ and $\Delta engXCA2$ mutant strains maintained lower average disease scores per week relative to the wild-type strain.
 Data are the means of three independent assays with ten replicates each.
 Bars represent the standard error of the mean.